Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 As one can see, the script generated the three main classes, each in one file, `dummy_problem.py`, `dummy_estimator.py` and `dummy_algorithm.py`.
 Each estimator of the CryptographicEstimators project needs those to be functioning.
 So they are mandatory.
-Additionally the script added one `dummy_algorithm1.py` file, which acts like the first algorithm we want to implement.
+Aditionally, the script added one `dummy_algorithm1.py` file, which acts like the first algorithm we want to implement.

 Note that the script already added all needed links to other files in they